-In order to participate in the course, interest in and good knowledge of empirical economics at the level of Advanced Empirical Economics I is expected.
+In order to participate in the course, interest in and good knowledge of empirical economics, at least at the level of "Empirische Wirtschaftsforschung I" and ideally at the level of the course "Advanced Empirical Economics I", is expected.
 Ideally, this includes some programming knowledge.